Skip to content

 ICT (Inner Circle Trader) concepts have reshaped how retail traders understand the markets.
 Liquidity sweeps, fair value gaps, order blocks, market structure shifts - these ideas went from niche to mainstream in a few years.
 And for good reason: they work.

-But here's the disconnect.
+The disconnect is obvious.
 ICT teaches concepts, not indicators.
 Most ICT traders manually mark up their charts, which is time-consuming, subjective, and inconsistent.
 The question is: can indicators reliably automate these concepts without losing accuracy?

 Yes - if you choose the right tools.